seregazhuk/seregazhuk.github.io_old/_posts/2018-08-31-fast-webscraping-images.md

 ---
-title: "Fast Web Scraping With ReactPHP: Download all Images from a Website"
+title: "Fast Web Scraping With ReactPHP: Download All Images From a Website"
 tags: [PHP, Event-Driven Programming, ReactPHP, Symfony Components, Web Scraping]
 layout: post
 description: "Asynchronously parsing images from a website with ReactPHP"
-image: "/assets/images/posts/fast-webscraping-reactphp/logo.jpg"
+image: "/assets/images/posts/fast-webscraping-reactphp-images/pexels-inspect-element.png"
 ---

 ## What is Web Scraping?

-Have you ever needed to grab some data from site that doesn't provide a public API?
+Have you ever needed to grab some data from a site that doesn't provide a public API?
 To solve this problem we can use web scraping and pull the required information out from the HTML.
 Of course, we can manually extract the required data from a website, but this process can become very tedious.
 So, it will be more efficient to automate it via the scraper.

 Well, in this tutorial we are going to scrap cats images from [Pexels](https://www.pexels.com/){:target="_blank"}.
 This website provides high quality and completely free stock photos.
 They have a public API but it has a limit of 200 requests per hour.